 As we’ve discussed before on the Best Interest, an index fund essentially promises you average performance with close to zero fees.

-If you’re going to beat an index fund via active trading, you’ll be accruing transaction fee.
+If you’re going to beat an index fund via active trading, you’ll be accruing transaction fees.
 Active trading = lots of trades = lots of trading fees.
-So your performance better be well above average.
+Your performance, therefore, needs to be well above average.
 Although I will admit, competition in the financial industry is driving the fees from trading way down.